How to Plant a Peony Plant

 First Things First: Understanding Your Future Peony Plant

 Before you even think about digging, let’s chat about what makes a peony plant so special.
 These resilient perennials can live for generations – literally becoming a legacy in your garden.
-I’ve grown peonies in my own garden for well over 20 years if that gives you any sort of reference.
+I’ve grown peonies in my own garden for nearly 30 years if that gives you any sort of reference.
 There are a few main types:

 • Herbaceous Peonies: The most common type, these die back to the ground in winter and re-emerge in spring.
 Our guide will primarily focus on these beauties.